-That makes iMessage a lot more limited by design than SMS texting, but it was never created to replace SMS.
-It's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.
+This makes iMessage more limited by design than SMS texting, but it was never created to replace SMS.
+Instead, it's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.

 The current state of texting in 2021